 Month: November 2019

-Let’s talk about weight-gain and celiac disease.
-Weight change, in general, is normal following a celiac disease diagnosis.
-Everyone’s body responds to the healing process differently after their diagnosis.
-Some people might gain weight on a gluten-free diet, and some people might lose weight.
-Again, …
+celiac and weight gain Let’s talk about weight-gain and celiac disease.
+Weight change, in general, is normal following any life change, including a celiac disease diagnosis.
+Everyone’s body responds to the healing process differently after their diagnosis; some people might experience larger bodies and other …

 Whether you’re following a vegan diet and have to go gluten-free, or you’re living gluten-free and are considering a vegan diet, this post is for you.
 Concerns and considerations are discussed in this post to help people have a better understanding of what following a gluten-free vegan diet might look like.

 Defining a Vegan Diet